nsip/nias3/README.md

 ## NIAS3 Functionality

-See https://github.com/nsip/nias3/wiki/Design-specification for the intended functionality of NIAS3.
+See https://github.com/nsip/nias3/wiki/Design-specification for the intended functionality of NIAS3, and https://github.com/nsip/nias3/wiki/Current-Design for the implementation to date.

 ### Functionality implemented to date